Assembly Finance Committee Report to the Assembly

 the pastoral family to attend district meetings such as district assembly, district family camp, district gatherings, pastor and spouses’ retreats.

-The district has a compensation worksheet available on the district website It is strongly advised each church board make annual use of this form which should be forwarded annually to the district superintendent.
+The district has a compensation worksheet available on the district website www.ncodistrict.org/treasurers.
+It is strongly advised each church board annually use this form which then should be forwarded to the district superintendent each year.

 Local Church Procedures